Safeguarding and Welfare

 ensuring that children and learners are growing up in circumstances consistent with the provision of safe and effective care

 undertaking that role so as to enable those children and learners to have optimum life chances and to enter adulthood successfully.

 Safeguarding is an essential part of the fabric of our school and our safeguarding team pays particular attention to the meticulous and systematic implementation of policies and routines.
 Furthermore, safeguarding involves every member of the school community in some way and we have a sharp eye on the particular circumstances and needs of all pupils, especially the most vulnerable.

 Leadership and management make safeguarding a priority across all aspects of school and have implemented the following practices:

-- Stringent vetting procedures in place for staff and other adults: See our Safer Recruitment Policy and Practice and Whistle Blowing Policy for further details.
+- Stringent vetting procedures in place for staff and other adults through our Safer Recruitment and Whistleblowing Policies.
 We also hold a Single Central Record listing of every adult who comes into contact with children in our school and the safety checks that have taken place to ensure everyone is safe to work with children.
 This is checked by the responsible Governor.

 - Rigorous safeguarding policies and procedures in place for Attendance, Behaviour and Anti-bullying, Child Protection, Safeguarding Health and Safety, Online safety and Acceptable User.

 - Child protection arrangements are accessible to everyone, so that pupils and families, as well as adults in the school, know who they can talk to if they are worried.
 See our child protection leaflet for parents and visitors for further information.